PipedreamHQ/roadmap/README.md

 ## Pipedream Roadmap

 This repo serves as a public roadmap for [https://pipedream.com](https://pipedream.com).
-You can find the Pipedream docs at [https://docs.pipedream.com](https://docs.pipedream.com).
+You can view the current roadmap at [this project board](https://github.com/PipedreamHQ/roadmap/projects/1).

 We're eager to build a developer integration platform that solves real problems for you, and we want to respond directly to your feedback.
 We use Github Issues to track this feedback.